ronny-toribio/StateTestingAnalysis/README.md

 ![obj2a](/Resources/Obj2a.png)

-We see that in general, Montour and Colombia county fared better than State since 2015 in terms of baseline levels.
+We see that in general, Montour and Colombia county fared better than State since 2015 in terms of Category levels.
 Basic level showed a sharp increase in Montour and Colombia counties in 2022.
 Proficient level also showed a sharp increase especially in 2022 for Montour county